j-andrews7/Pipelines/Coding_Variants_Pipeline_New.md

 # Coding Variants Pipeline
-**Up to date as of 04/11/2016.**
+**Up to date as of 04/12/2016.**
+This differs from the "old" pipeline by incorporating the coding variants that come out of the noncoding pipeline.

 Jared's imitation of Liv's Coding variant calling pipeline.
 This also began as a comparison between the samtools and varscan variant callers as well, but after the analysis, it seemed the best bet was to simply merge the results from the two callers, as they have fairly high overlap.

-This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
+This was done mostly on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.

 > Bash scripts are submitted on the cluster with the `qsub` command.
 Check the [CHPC wiki](http://mgt2.chpc.wustl.edu/wiki119/index.php/Main_Page) for more info on cluster commands and what software is available.
 All scripts listed here should be accessible to anyone in the Payton Lab, i.e., **you should be able to access everything in my scratch folder and run the scripts from there if you so choose.**